OJO46333/CONSUMER_SPENDING/README.md

 ## DATA SOURCE
 The primary dataset utilized for this analysis is sourced from the "consumer-spending-in-Nigeria.xlsx" file, comprising of consumers' spendings essential for the analysis of the impact of inflation.
 ## TOOLS USED
->Excel: To clean the data.
+.Excel: To clean the data.
->SQL: To analyze the data.
+.SQL: To analyze the data.
->PowerBI Desktop: To visualize the outcomes.
+.PowerBI Desktop: To visualize the outcomes.